 In 2006, he was awarded a Fulbright scholarship and came to Germany on a journalist exchange.
-Some of his assignments included being embedded with the German Bundeswehr in Afghanistan, as well as hosting some special reports for WDR, Radio Bremen, Deutsche Welle, Newsweek and Delta Radio (a weekly radio show entirely in German).
+Some of his assignments included being embedded with the German Bundeswehr in Afghanistan, as well as producing and hosting some special reports for WDR, Radio Bremen, RTL Nord, Deutsche Welle, Newsweek and Delta Radio (a weekly radio show entirely in German).

 Prior to this, he was a radio and news producer for the Voice of America in Washington, DC.
 David graduated from the University of Maryland with a double degree in government and politics, and did some of his master’s degree at Georgetown University.

-In addition, he has also moderated several international conferences, including the Water Act Summit in Paris prior to COP 21.
+In addition, he has also moderated dozens of international conferences, including for example the Water Act Summit in Paris prior to COP 21.

-She won the Salzburg Global Seminar Fellowship on Conflict Transformation through Culture: Peace-building and the Arts; the Association Villard de Honnecourt for the Interdisciplinary Study of Technology, Science, and Art Award; a Hellenic Ministry of Culture Grant; the Otto Gründler Award; and grants from the Stavros Niarchos Foundation and Bodossaki Foundation.
+Banu Pekol holds a BA from the Courtauld Institute of Art and PhD from Istanbul Technical University.
+She was a Salzburg Global Seminar Fellow on Conflict Transformation through Culture: Peace-building and the Arts and has been awarded the Association Villard de Honnecourt for the Interdisciplinary Study of Technology, Science, and Art Award; a Hellenic Ministry of Culture Grant; the Otto Gründler Award; and grants from the Stavros Niarchos Foundation and Bodossaki Foundation.

 Jennifer Pernau works as executive assistant to the CEO at Dr. Arend Oetker Holding in Berlin.